Agricultural biotechnology is a revolutionary tool that could change the agriculture sector.

 APEC ministers and leaders recognize how important it is to communicate to the public the value of such produce, and how important it is to make sure that these products are safe.
 The APEC High Level Policy Dialogue on Agricultural Biotechnology (HLPDAB) is a recognition of this.

-The latest HLPDAB plenary meeting (HLPDAB18), took place on 21 August 2019, during the 2019 APEC Food Security Week at Puerto Varas, Chile.
-Delegates received information on the current situation on policies and development of products of new breeding techniques in APEC and non-APEC economies and ongoing work in international fora of interest to the HLPDAB.
+The last HLPDAB plenary meeting, took place virtually in October 2020, and was hosted by Malaysia.
+Delegates shared information on the current situation on policies and development of products of new breeding techniques in APEC and non-APEC economies and ongoing work in international fora of interest to the HLPDAB.
 They discussed innovative agricultural technologies that can be useful tools to enhance agriculture productivity, sustainability, resilience and food security.
-They also encouraged development and to maintain transparent, science- and risk-based regulations, while sharing information and experiences to raise awareness of the benefits to farmers, consumers and the environment.
+They also encouraged development and for economies to maintain transparent, science- and risk-based regulations.
+They shared information and experiences in raising awareness of the benefits to farmers, consumers and the environment.

-The next annual HLPDAB meeting will take place in August 2020 in Malaysia, during the 2020 APEC Food Security Week.
+The next annual HLPDAB meeting will take place virtually in August 2021 and will be hosted by New Zealand.

 HLPDAB Strategic Plan (2019–2021): This has three main objectives: